MarkusZoppelt/panda/README.markdown

 First, set your `outdir` and header in build.sh.
 Then, you can write posts in plain markdown.
 Make sure you put them in `posts/`.

+All files with the `.md` file extension in the root directory will be rendered as well, e.g. about.md will be available at /about.html.

 `images` and `css` get copied to `outdir` as well (change in build.sh if necessary)

 ## Generate your site: